-Watch the videos of the conference here.
+Watch the videos of the conference below or read a report underneath.

 On Saturday 13 December the Islamic Human Rights Commission successfully hosted the ‘Institutional Islamophobia Conference.’
 The event featured a diverse platform of speakers; both Muslim and non-Muslim and from both activist and academic backgrounds.
 The esteemed list included NUS Black Students Officer Malia Bouattia, author and academic Salman Sayyid and CAMPACC’s Les Levidow among others.